rstudio/shinytest2/reference/use_shinytest2.md

   - `package`: Adds `shinytest` to the `Suggests` packages in the `DESCRIPTION` file (if it exists).

+  When all values are missing and currently in a package working directory, the defaults are all TRUE.
+When the current working directory is a package root directory, `runner`/`setup` are `FALSE` and `ignore`/`package` are `TRUE`.

   If any of these values are *not* missing, the remaining missing values will be set to `FALSE`.
 This allows `use_shinytest2()` to add more